A Car Salesman Took Me for All I’m Worth. Now I Have a Terrible Dilemma.

 Dear Pay Dirt,

-I have heard about the debt avalanche and debt snowball methods, but I believe my situation is little unique!
-I have $1500 on a credit card with a 19.99% interest rate, $12500 on a credit card with a 5% interest rate (I was lucky to have a low interest rate, but it made me irresponsible with spending on the card).
-I also have a personal loan balance of $9000 (principal amount plus the interest), with an excruciating interest rate of 38%, that I regretfully had to take in an emergency situation.
-I also have $5000 in student loan debt, with a very low interest rate of 5%.
+I have heard about the debt avalanche and debt snowball methods, but I believe my situation is a little unique!
+I have $1,500 on a credit card with a 19.99 percent interest rate, $12,500 on a credit card with a 5 percent interest rate (I was lucky to have a low interest rate, but it made me irresponsible with spending on the card).
+I also have a personal loan balance of $9,000 (principal amount plus the interest), with an excruciating interest rate of 38 percent, that I regretfully had to take in an emergency situation.
+I also have $5,000 in student loan debt, with a very low interest rate of 5 percent.
 (It might help to note that I live in Canada.)

-I definitely want to consolidate the personal loan to my own financial institution with a much lower rate, however, I don’t want to mess up my credit score with an inquiry in the case I am declined because of my debt ratio.
-I applied for a consolidation loan three years ago when my income was half of what I make now, and at that time a co-signer was suggested as well as consolidating all of my debt, but it didn’t make sense when some interest rates would be lower than the loan rate quoted around 9%.
+I definitely want to consolidate the personal loan to my own financial institution with a much lower rate.
+However, I don’t want to mess up my credit score with an inquiry in the case I am declined because of my debt ratio.
+I applied for a consolidation loan three years ago when my income was half of what I make now, and at that time a co-signer was suggested as well as consolidating all of my debt, but it didn’t make sense when some interest rates would be lower than the loan rate quoted around 9 percent.

 Dear Any Help,